bitovi/hatchify/packages/koa/README.md

 }
 ```

 In this case both models contain a belongsToMany type relationship.
 One of the differences here is that we need another table to help us define this complex many-to-many relationship.
-We can see this as the `through` option providing a table name of `ActorMovies`.
+We can see this as the `through` option providing a table name of `actor_movies`.

 For more information on these relationships and the options available check the [documentation for Sequelize](https://sequelize.org/docs/v6/core-concepts/assocs/).